aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/how-to-migrate-to-aspose-tasks-for-net-8-0-0-or-higher/_index.md

 ---
-title: How to Migrate to Aspose.Tasks for .NET 8.0.0 or higher
+title: Migrate to Aspose.Tasks for .NET 8.0.0+
 description: "Learn how to migrate from earlier versions of Aspose.Tasks for .NET 8.0.0 to the latest versions."
 type: docs
 weight: 90